MatthieuMichon/advent-of-code/2019/day-10/README.md

 * Map the number of detected asteroids from each asteroid position
 * Find the position of the station which yields the highest number of detected asteroids
-* Compute angles and distance of all the other asteroids
 * Remove N asteroids each time moving the angle clockwise
 * Compute the answer based on the position of the Nth removed asteroid